-Runxia Wen obtained her B.Sc.
-(Hons) in biology from Sichuan University in 2012.
-She conducted ophthalmology research at the University of British Columbia and received her Ph.D. degree in cell and developmental biology in 2018.
-Her Ph.D. thesis focused on the role of autophagy, a lysosomal degradation pathway, in retinal degeneration.
-She joined the Goldberg Lab at Stanford University in 2019.
-As a postdoc scholar in the Department of Ophthalmology, she is currently studying the molecular mechanisms underlying optic nerve regeneration.
+Rain Runxia Wen obtained her B.Sc.
+(Hons) in biology in 2012, and Ph.D. degree in cell and developmental biology in 2018.
+She joined the Goldberg Lab in the Department of Ophthalmology at Stanford University in 2019.
+She is currently studying the molecular mechanisms underlying retinal ganglion cell axon growth and optic nerve regeneration.

 Honors & Awards